Big Dairy Petitions FDA to Allow Unlabeled Use of Aspartame in Dairy Products

 Aspartame – Can Seriously Harm Your Health

-You can say that aspartame could not harm your health because both vegetables and fruits contain methanol.
+You can say that aspartame cannot harm your health because both vegetables and fruits contain methanol.
 In fact, in fruits and vegetables, it is bonded to pectin and that’s why it is safely digested.
 The methanol found in aspartame could not be bonded to anything and could not be eliminated from the body.

 Animals have a protective mechanism that can transform methanol into harmless formic acid but this is not the case in humans.